vufind-org/learning-vufind-book/source/confvufind.rst

 4.5.3 Feature-Oriented Configurations
 _____________________________________

 Some features of VuFind require especially complex configuration and/or are only used in very specialized situations, and putting all of those settings into the main config.ini files would make that file harder to read and work with.
 Thus, they have been split out into separate files.
-Some important examples include: combined.ini and searchbox.ini, which will be discussed in more detail in chapter 13; export.ini, which controls the ways in which users can download record data from the system; permissions.ini, which provides rule-based access control over some of VuFind’s features; and sitemap.ini, which controls the creation of sitemap files to assist search engine crawling (see also section 12.1).
+Some important examples include: combined.ini and searchbox.ini, which will be discussed in more detail in chapter 13; export.ini, which controls the ways in which users can download record data from the system; permissions.ini, which provides rule-based access control over some of VuFind’s features; and sitemap.ini, which controls the creation of sitemap files to assist search engine crawling (see also section 12.2).

 Additional Resources
 --------------------
+A video covering most of the information from this chapter is available through the VuFind website (https://vufind.org/wiki/videos:configuring_search_and_facet_settings).
 For a more comprehensive and up-to-date list of configuration files, see the appropriate wiki page (https://vufind.org/wiki/configuration:files).

 Summary
 -------